ballet/ballet/docs/maintainer_guide.rst

 contained in the old feature, and more.

 1. Each commit to master is examined by the CI service.
-2. The ``validate.py`` script is run and automatically determines whether the commit is a merge commit that comes from merging an accepted feature.
+2. The ``ballet validate`` command is run and automatically determines whether the commit is a merge commit that comes from merging an accepted feature.
 3. If so, then the set of existing features is pruned to remove redundant features.
 4. Pruned features are automatically deleted from your source repository by an automated service.